 The VAT Act (2013) provides for applicability of imported services to any person.
-The Finance Act 2019, did not align Section 10 (2) which still referred to a 'registered' person to provide for the amendment made under Section 10 (1) on reverse VAT charged to any person.
+The Finance Act 2019, did not align Section 10 (2) which still refers to a registered person to provide for the amendment made under Section 10 (1) on reverse VAT charged to any person.

-The Finance Act, 2021 has deleted the term registered in an effort to align Section 10 (2) to 10(1) by streamlining Section 10 with respect to the applicability of reverse VAT on imported service.
+The Finance Bill 2021 proposes to delete the term registered in an effort to align Section 10 (2) to 10(1) by streamlining Section 10 with respect to the applicability of reverse VAT on imported service.